eldoctorenlapista/cordova-background-geo/README.md

 ### getValidLocations(success, fail)
 Platform: iOS, Android

-Method will return locations, which has not been yet posted to server.
+Method will return locations which have not yet been posted to server.

 | Success callback parameter | Type    | Description                    |
 |----------------------------|---------|--------------------------------|